 Looming (2016) is a moving sculpture of circling shapes.
 The stretching textile material is processed into a lightweight construction.
 The person wearing the sculpture enters into a dialogue with the floating circles.
 The work investigates the scope of the human body and its effect on the surrounding space.

 The loom is a moving construction, the cadence measured by the beat of weaving repeated patterns.

 It’s like life: a flow of change, but there is always cohesion.
 Inspired by circular shapes in nature such as the consecutive seasons and the rhythm of day and night.

 The work represents a balance between stillness and the ever-accelerating speed in which we are moving forward.
 In the movement research of the wearer, the most beautiful forms arise intuitively.
 Organically developing from a flat circle into a multi-layered spiral.
 The imagery is poetic: a flower unfolding its petals, the transformation from caterpillar to butterfly, the peacock dancing his mating ritual.

-Looming is a sculpture performance, and also exists as video, photo work and in drawings.
+It is a performance work and also exists as video work, photo work, and drawings.